-This post is sponsored by American Dairy Association Mideast, all opinions are my own.
+This post is sponsored by American Dairy Association Mideast.
+All opinions are my own.

+This chocolate pudding pie is rich but light, and you’ll have no problem polishing off a slice.
+Trust me, I speak from experience.
 The combination of the graham cracker pie crust with the silky homemade pudding and homemade whipped topping is just to-die-for.
-Top with some chocolate shavings for a presentation worthy of the holiday dessert table!
+Top with some chocolate shavings for a presentation worthy of your holiday dessert table!

 - Simple Ingredients.
 The filling is made with 7 easy ingredients like milk, sugar, egg yolks, cocoa powder, and real chocolate.